billyfletcher5000/streak-the-spire/README.md

 - Panel resize/move handles are slightly misaligned and it's surprisingly frustrating
 - Localization only supports english and may have issues with other languages
+- Cannot resize/move panel on the mod config screen

 ## Planned Updates